Skip to content

 }

-Open your index.html file in your browser, enter your user’s email and password, submit, and check the browser console for this console log.
+Open your browser, enter your user’s email and password, and hit submit.
+Check the browser console.
+You should see “subscription started”

 Create New Messages